jellebecude/getting-started-scan/README.md

 Download [Docker Desktop](https://www.docker.com/products/docker-desktop) for Windows or MacOS.

-- **Windows**: Docker Dekstop requires a WSL (recommended) backend, or Hyper-V on older Windows versions.
+**Windows**: Docker Dekstop requires a WSL (recommended) backend, or Hyper-V on older Windows versions.
 You also need to have hardware virtualization enabled in your BIOS settings.
 Full instructions can be found [here](https://docs.docker.com/docker-for-windows/install).
 When installing Docker desktop, make sure on the configuration page **Install required Windows components for WSL 2** or the **Enable Hyper-V Windows Features** option is selected.

-  **Optional:** After the Docker Desktop install you can follow the instructions from [step 5](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-6---install-your-linux-distribution-of-choice), to install a WSL distribution and enable integration with Docker Desktop.
+After Docker Desktop and WSL have been installed, choose a Linux distribution for WSL from the Windows Store (Ubuntu 20.04 is recommended).
+It's important to set the distribution to use WSL version 2, please follow [these instructions](https://docs.microsoft.com/en-us/windows/wsl/basic-commands#list-install-linux-distributions) for this.
+Now you can enable its integration with Docker Desktop, as described [here](https://docs.docker.com/desktop/windows/wsl/).
 This allows for running Docker commands within a WSL Terminal.

-- **MacOS**: On MacOS, there seems to be no additional requirements.
+**MacOS**: On MacOS, there seems to be no additional requirements.

-- **Linux**: Docker desktop is not supported on Liunx.
+**Linux**: Docker desktop is not supported on Liunx.
 Use the Docker Engine instead with another local Kubernetes distribution, e.g. K3D, KIND or MiniKube.

 Next, enable Kubernetes.
 Start Docker Desktop, go to **Settings** > **Kubernetes** and make sure **Enable Kubernetes** is checked.